circus-tent/chaussette/docs/source/index.rst

 - **fastgevent** -- based on Gevent's *wsgi* server -- faster but does not support streaming.
 - **meinheld** -- based on Meinheld's fast C server
+- **wsgiref** -- based on stdlib's wsgiref package -- not for production use.

 You can select your backend by using the **--backend** option and providing its name.